laurencelin/RHESSysEastCoast/README.md

 https://github.com/laurencelin/RHESSysEastCoast/blob/master/cn/compute_potential_N_uptake_Dickenson.c#L130

-After all, you can always turn this off but not using the flag and set max height and depth to some large numbers.
+After all, you can always turn this off by not using the flag and set max height and depth to some large numbers.

 ------------------------------------------------------------------------
 -fracDirectNdep #